root-foundation/root/README.md

 ### 5. Rate of displacement of winners accelerates.

-1. Advantage itself shrinks.
+Winners remaining winners becomes exponentially more difficult. *Churn* accelerates.

+For winners at the current level of complexity, who are aiming to tackle a parent activity (which will be exponentially more complex):
+1. Advantage relative to someone just starting off shrinks rapidly.
+The complexity of the new activity is so massive that the knowledge you gained in the lower complexity activity increasingly becomes an irrelevant advantage relative to someone starting off with no knowledge.
-2. Success becomes a drag because learnings don't translate (and increasingly create wrong intuitions about the higher complexity activity).
+2. Success becomes a drag because learnings increasingly won't translate to higher complexity activities (and will actually create wrong intuitions).
+You will increasingly be outcompeted by those who *start* from above.
 3. Pool of competition widens exponentially.
 Increasingly you will be made irrelevant from places you least expect.

-The jump in complexity from an activity to a parent grows superexponentially the higher up we go.
-This jump quickly becomes so massive, that winning in a lower complexity sub-activity isn't really a "head start" in tackling this new higher complexity activity - relative to someone who is starting at 0.

-Winners remaining winners becomes exponentially more difficult. *Churn* accelerates.

-This is because:
-1. Transferring success *upwards* (from activity to parent activity) becomes exponentially more difficult the higher up in the tree we are at.
-You will be outcompeted by those who *start* from above.
-2. Pool of competition widens.
-Increasingly, those from completely unrelated areas of work will create something that makes your activity irrelevant.

----

 At higher complexities, transferring success from an activity to its parent activity is less about scaling what you already know and more about having a fundamental breakthrough.